 Here are some of those medical conditions:

 - Digestive tract problems, such as liver disease and inflammatory bowel disease (IBD) and Crohn’s disease.
 Many gastro-intestinal disorders can qualify in this category.
-Hepatitis, given that it impacts liver function, can fall into this grouping.
+Hepatitis, given that it impacts liver function, can fall into this grouping as well.

 - Neurological disorders, such as multiple sclerosis, cerebral palsy, Parkinson’s disease, Alzheimer disease, and epilepsy.
 ALS, or amyotropic lateral sclerosis, is a disease of the nervous system that would find its listing in this group.

 - Cardiovascular conditions, such as chronic heart failure or coronary artery disease.
 People who have suffered heart attacks or who deal with high blood pressure would qualify in this category.

-- Musculoskeletal problems, such as back conditions and other dysfunctions of the joints and bones, including Ehlers Danlos Syndrome
+- Musculoskeletal problems, such as back conditions and other dysfunctions of the joints and bones, are grouped together.
+Ehlers Danlos Syndrome would be included here too.

 - Blood disorders, such as sickle cell disease or hemophilia.
 Septicemia, septic shock, and other conditions in which the blood pressure fails may be included here.

 For children, the list of qualifying medical conditions is very similar, but also includes growth impairment.
 For a full list of impairments for both adults and children under the age of 18, please visit www.SSA.gov.